 - Toe box too wide for some

 The Topo Athletic Ultraventure 4 is a supremely comfortable trail running shoe with a wide toe box, plush cushioning, and a lightweight build that makes it ideal for logging big miles on moderate terrain.
-If comfort and an anatomical fit top your priority list, this shoe delivers in a big way.
+If comfort tops your priority list, this shoe delivers in a big way.

 Designed for moderate trails and warm weather, the Ultraventure 4 does not offer the highest traction or weather resistance.
 The open mesh upper is incredibly ventilated and dries fast, but lets in dust and water quickly too.
 Its shallow lugs and exposed foam outsole are great for dry, well-groomed trails but don’t dig into mud or scree as well as more aggressive shoes.
 Although it’s not our first pick for rugged or off-trail terrain, it performs well on most established routes.